Package 'RSDC'

 volatility

-Realized standard deviation of portfolio returns (see Note on units).
+Realized standard deviation of portfolio returns (same units as y).

 y